alienemperor/Vegan/README.md

 # Vegan
-scripts for adding users to the vegan web hosting service
+scripts for use with the vegan web hosting service